melinaminaya/RestAPIKotlinApp/README.md

 - `REQ_MESSAGE_COUNT`: Represents the request type for retrieving the message count.

 - `REQ_MESSAGE_DELETE`: Represents the request type for deleting a message.

+## Security
+ Must authenticate every HTTP Request.
+The first request will be to endpoint (/auth), trusting the certificate and sending the headers:
+- package-name: The package name of the application
+- password: The password generated for authentication It will return a token to be added on the additional request with the specific endpoint and parameters on the queries.

 ## Contributing